Bob Gill (daredevil): Appalachia Lake

 On August 18, 1974, Bob was scheduled to attempt a world record jump over the 200 ft-wide Appalachia Lake in Bruceton Mills, West Virginia.
 Heavy rains in the area forced the postponement of the jump to August 25.

 The jump was performed without the aid of a landing ramp.
 He landed three feet short on the embankment of the far side of the lake.
 Thrown from the bike, he suffered severe spinal cord injuries that left him permanently paralyzed.

-Today
+Other Info

+Bob Gill appeared on the TV show To Tell the Truth in the 1970s.

-Bob founded "Bob Gill Awareness Foundation" and resides in Tampa Bay, Florida.
+He founded "Bob Gill Awareness Foundation" and resides in Tampa Bay, Florida.